AABK6/citizen-budget-lab/readme.md

 All checks are **explainable** (hover for formula and inputs) and **non‑authoritative** (we present best‑effort indicators, not legal determinations).

+Hover micro‑explainers: every rule light exposes a “Why/How computed” tooltip showing the exact formula, inputs used (by year), and links to Methods.
+These act as trust cues and learning aids.

 ---

 ## 12) UX & feature design